kbrock/queue_patterns/README.md

 dedup examples:

-1. calculate work - do work
+1. calculate work - do work (inline single)
 2. calculate work - spawn work (wait till they are done)
 3. put unless exists
-4. drop duplicates on floor (based upon 2nd db with date stamps)
+4. drop duplicates on floor (timestamp of blocked requests)
+5. filter on server (same algorithm as 4)
+6. fixed collectors
 ---
-5. "shopping list" a queue consumers (for outside interface), more db like queue for work.
+?. queue for collectors, queue for writers
+?. extra date in pg db (expected_next_process) + requested_on
-6. queue params separate from actual (queue need refresh, vms to refresh in a separate set)
+?. queue params separate from actual (queue need refresh, vms to refresh in a separate set) ?. "shopping list" a queue consumers (for outside interface), more db like queue for work.

 problem set:
 currently handle occasonal duplicate records (so capture / delay / broadcast not viable)